© Dorvile Sermokas

 organ

-With his extraordinary musicality and endless technical ability, the American organist Cameron Carpenter is one of the exceptional talents in the international musical landscape.
+With his extraordinary musicality and almost limitless technical skill, American organist Cameron Carpenter is one of the exceptional talents of the international music scene.

-Born in 1981 in Pennsylvania, USA, Cameron performed J. S. Bach’s ‘Well-Tempered Clavier’ for the first time when he was eleven and became a member of the American Boychoir School in 1992.
-Besides his mentor Beth Etter, he was taught by John Bertalot and James Litton.
-At the University of North Carolina School of the Arts he studied composition and organ with John E. Mitchener.
-Cameron has transcribed over 100 works for organ,
+Born in Pennsylvania, USA, in 1981, Cameron Carpenter performed J. S. Bach's “Well-Tempered Clavier” for the first time at the age of eleven and became a member of the American Boychoir School in 1992.
+Alongside his mentor Beth Etter, his teachers included John Bertalot and James Litton.
+At the University of North Carolina School of the Arts, he studied composition and organ with John E. Mitchener - during which time he transcribed over 100 works for organ, including Gustav Mahler's Symphony No. 5.
+Carpenter's first compositions were written during his time at the Juilliard School in New York, where he was a student from 2000 to 2006.